-Washington’s coastline and beaches aren’t only made for summer fun.
+Washington’s coastline and beaches aren’t just for summer fun.
 Winter brings blustery weather, high waves, and fewer crowds, making it the perfect time to head to the coast for storm watching in Washington.

-Coastal communities along the Olympic and Long Beach peninsulas make great bases to explore.
+Communities along the Olympic and Long Beach peninsulas make great bases for exploration.
 From Moclips, Westport, and Long Beach in the south to Forks and La Push up north, you’ll find no shortage of spectacular views.

 Best Time for Storm Watching in Washington

 Storms often pound Washington’s coast from November through early March.
 Expect torrential rain, high winds, rolling surf, and whitecaps.
-For king tides — the highest predicted tides of the year — aim to visit in December of January.
-Be sure to check the Northwest Weather Service website for storm predictions.
+For king tides — the highest predicted tides of the year — January is one of the best times to see this phenomenon.
+These unusually high tides occur when the sun, moon, and Earth align, causing an intense gravitational pull.

 Storm Watching Destinations